Code-Institute-Submissions/EoinAherne-portfolio-project-2_JuneResub/README.md

     - The largest function has 20 statements in it.
     - The most complex function has a cyclomatic complexity value of 14
 ### Deployment
+I deployed my project using GitHub Pages.
+The site can be found live at [https://eoinaherne.github.io/portfolio-project-2/](https://eoinaherne.github.io/portfolio-project-2/)